SurSerious/SurSerious.github.io/README.md

 ## Introduction

 Hello 👋, welcome to my webpage.
 I am SurSerious and this is an introduction paragraph.
+The font is different on mobile and desktop, I'm not sure why that is...

 ## Site Directory
 [Formatting demo](/formatting/)